sebbes333/identify/README.md

 `.type` is the same as `typeof` in case you need a more general matching, but `.subType` tries to be as specific as posible, you usually want to use `.subType` (I am thinking of removing `.type` & only return `.subType` directly as a string, but I will wait to see what your feedback says about it).

+All output strings will always be turned to lowercase, for consistency & ease of writing.

 ### Usage examples:
 ```javascript
 let foo = identify(null);